 - I use the sauerkraut that comes in the refrigerated pouches — not the canned variety.
 It’s personal preference, but I’ve noticed a metallic taste from the canned sauerkraut that I find off-putting.

 - I like baby swiss cheese for this sandwich, but regular swiss or muenster would work well too.
 Other good, melty cheeses that would compliment the corned beef: monterey jack, provolone or white American — I know they’re not traditional, but I’m not the food police.

 - If you have a good fresh baked deli rye bread, that’s always the best, but Arnold makes a good seedless and seeded rye bread (your choice) and that’s what I used for this sandwich.

-- For the dressing – make your own (here’s the recipe).
+- For the Russian dressing – make your own (here’s the recipe).
 It’s ludicrously simple and so much better than a bottled dressing — plus it will take you less than 5 minutes to put together.
-You can also scale the dressing up or down depending on how many sandwiches you’re making — though I always like a little extra to dip the sammy into as I eat.
+You can also scale the dressing up or down depending on how many sandwiches you’re making — though I always like a little extra to dip the sammie into as I eat.
 If you like a little heat in your Russian dressing, add a bit of horseradish, or for a sweeter taste, mix in a spoonful of sweet pickle relish.

 - 1/4 pound corned beef very thinly sliced

 - 2-3 slices baby swiss cheese